-BP11 Obligations to reach the access point need to be designed in such a way as to prevent strategic withholding o capacity.
+designed in such a way as to prevent strategic withholding of capacity.

-BP 12 Access to civil engineering infrastructure/ducts1 between the MPoP and the customer premise to reach the respective access points
+BP 12 Access to civil engineering infrastructure/ducts11 between the MPoP and the customer premise to reach the respective access points

 - BP12a NRAs should ensure that access is designed taking into account also manholes and derivation points to access the private premises. - BP12b NRAs should define rules for optimizing space's use in the available ducts. - BP12c Prices should be cost oriented.